Kingdom (South Korean TV series): Kingdom

-Set during the Joseon Dynasty, three years after the Japanese invasions, the story follows Crown Prince Lee Chang who, along with his subordinates, finds a zombie plague is ravaging the countryside amidst a brewing political conspiracy.
+Set during the Joseon dynasty, three years after the conclusion of the Japanese invasions known as the Imjin War, the story follows Crown Prince Lee Chang.
+He, along with his subordinates, finds a zombie apocalypse is ravaging the countryside amidst a brewing political conspiracy.

 Ashin of the North

 Kingdom: Ashin of the North explores the backstory of a Jurchen woman named Ashin and the origin of the resurrection plant that triggered the events in Kingdom.